Personal Injury Glossary Terms

 Standard of Care – The level of medical assistance and services that an average, reasonable provider would deliver.
 It reflects how similarly qualified practitioners would manage the patient’s care under similar circumstances.
 In medical malpractice cases, the plaintiff must establish the appropriate standard of care and demonstrate its breach.

-Statute of Limitations – The is a law that determines the period within which someone must file legal action, usually starting from the time the injury or damage occurs.
+Statute of Limitations – The statute of limitations is a law that determines the period within which someone must file legal action, usually starting from the time the injury or damage occurs.
 In Pennsylvania, the statute of limitations for most personal injury cases is two years, unless the accident happened to a minor, who has two years after their 18th birthday to file a claim.

 Strict Liability – Strict liability is a legal concept that extends responsibility for wrongdoing to another party regardless of their direct involvement in the incident.
 For example, if a car company manufactures a car with faulty brakes, and those brakes cause an accident, the car company could be held accountable for the accident due to strict liability.
 In such cases, the burden of proof shifts from the plaintiff to the defendant, requiring the defendant to prove they are not liable.